b200077/gameAgent/README.md

 | `?` | Shorten image wait time, skip to next step if not detected |
 | `|` | Enable parallel execution |
 | `*-*->*` | Conditional execution |

-use#can specific the index if pictures in screen have multiple use@can use OCR to double check the text in picture,contains

 ---